 STATUS: OPEN.
 The Airport Operating Rules (§ 2.3 AIRCRAFT TAXIING, TAKE-OFF, AND LANDING) have prohibited midfield & intersection takeoffs and stop-and-go operations (which FAA allows an Airport to regulate) since May 2010.
 A request to add this language to the official FAA Airport/Facility Directory Remarks Section was submitted to FAA in January 2022.
+This request has not yet been published in the Airport Data Information Portal; staff is continuing to follow-up with FAA.

-f.
+- f.
 During the upcoming Airport Master Plan process explore the possibility of extending the runway to the south in order to increase the height over the residences to the north.

-STATUS: OPEN.
+STATUS: CLOSED.
 The City is examining the runway length for possible lengthening as part of the current Airport Master Plan update.
 The current runway length is 4,250 feet.
 Three runway alternatives were developed; the recommended alternative is to extend by approximately 535 feet (423 feet to the south and 112 feet to the north) for a new length of 4,787 feet.
 This length will not change the types and classes of aircraft that currently use the airport.

-g.
+- g.
 Work with many of the bush pilots and training groups in northern Arizona to develop a non-paved landing field for training purpose away from residential areas.